mgamota2/PicoW/Ticker Tape/README.md

 - stock_data.py : Creates a class which stores the stock name, current price, and percent change from previous close.
 This data is gathered by calling the Finnhub.io API (https://finnhub.io/docs/api/introduction) You will need an API key, but the free version will work for this application.
 Put yours in line 15
 - wifi_init.py : Helper function to initialize wifi connection and server on Pico W.

+## Use
+You must run the code in an environment where you can see the Pico W IP address before deploying.

 ![image](https://github.com/mgamota2/PicoW/assets/97132068/879522c4-6bea-480d-b405-501fe0fa0f47)